Did you ever find yourself in a long queue waiting for your turn to come

 How we calculate mileage for Petrol/Diesel vehicles?

 The above parameters are fed into our own system and using smart algorithms at the hardware level and additional intelligence at the server level, we are able to calculate the amount of fuel used and the vehicle mileage with a very good amount of km per litre mileage accuracy in our Fuel Management System .

 How we calculate gas mileage for CNG vehicles?

-CNG calculation is fleetx's proprietary algorithm using the same sensor data mentioned above and some fleetx magic.
+CNG calculation is fleetx's proprietary algorithm using the same sensor data mentioned above and some fleetx magic in fuel management software.
 Our Gas Mileage Calculator is able to tell how much kg of CNG is used in each run.
 Based on that, we are also to give the mileage (km/kg) with a fair amount of accuracy.